3mo-esolutions/web-components/packages/Dialog/README.md

 # Dialog

-A dialog component based on Material Web Components (MWC).
+A dialog component based on Material Web Components.